HelloThereMatey/mag_sputter_tool/auto_control/docs/SOP_new.md

 ## 📥 Loading Samples and Targets

+- Vent chamber if necessary.
+This is done by pressing the "VENT" button on the GUI.
+Follow all directions that show in message windows such as ensuring that the door clamps are not closed prior to venting.
+- Wait for the vent procedure to complete.
+Vent gas injection should stop automatically after the chamber door opens.
+Observe terminal output for procedure details.

 ### Starting from Vented Chamber State

 #### Target Installation and Sample Loading

 1. **Install Sputter Targets** (if not already in place)
-   - Ensure targets are clean and properly aligned
+   - Ensure targets are clean and properly aligned.
-   - Secure target with **4 Phillips head screws**
+   - Secure target with **4 Phillips head screws** as shown in training.
-   - Secure outer electrode of gun with **3 hex key screws**
+   - Secure outer electrode of gun with **3 circular head hex key screws**.
-   - Target installation is demonstrated during training
+   - Target installation is demonstrated during training.
+   - Remember that heat removal by water cooling is essential and targets must be flat (on back surface) and have good contact with the copper gun plate.

 2. **Load Sample and Sample Stage**
-   - Place sample on sample stage holder
+   - Place sample on sample stage holder (take holder out and do sample prep on clean foil surfaces).
-   - Position stage appropriately for deposition geometry
+   - Position stage on central pllar or on the load-lock rod.
-   - Verify sample is secure
+   - Verify samples are secure.
+Vacuum compatible double-sided copper tape or SEM mount adhesive should be used.
+Don't use non-vacuum compatible tape.

 #### Door Closure and Clamp Procedure